 If chorizo was traditionally the broke man’s sausage, then longanisa is the broke but fat and impatient man’s alternative.
-Though pretty much the same flavor, longanisa doesn’t have to be air-dried for like, a hundred years before you can stuff your face with it, so it’s perfect for making at home.
+Though pretty much the same flavour, longanisa doesn’t have to be air-dried for like, a hundred years before you can stuff your face with it, so it’s perfect for making at home.

 1 x pack of mince pork